chelleai/embedding-demo/embeddings.md

 ## What are Embeddings?

-- Converting words to numerical space
+- Converting words to points
+- Captures meaning in the math, especially distance and direction

+# Classic Example

-- Example: Man <-> Woman is similar to King <-> Queen
+## Example: Man <-> Woman is similar to King <-> Queen

----

 ![](img/manwoman.png)